cirosantilli/markdown-style-guide/README.md

 ## Italic

-Denote *italic* text using the underscore format: `*italic*`.
+Denote *italic* text using the single asterisk format: `*italic*`.

+Rationale:

-Rationale: more common and readable than the underscore form, and consistent with bold.
+- more common and readable than the underscore form
+- consistent with the bold format, which also uses asterisks

 # Headings